DataandUXgirl/marketplace-ux-research/README.md

 > Once logged in, users land on the dashboard where they can scroll through recently posted found items.
 Each item is shown in a simple card format with a picture, item type, and short headline.
 This helps users quickly scan for familiar items.
 >

-> When a user clicks on any item card, they’re taken to a dedicated page showing full details which includes images, a brief description, and a bold “Claim Item” button.
-The goal was to create a sense of trust and clarity while guiding users to take action easily.
+> Clicking an item card opens a details page with images, a short description, and a bold “Claim Item” button.
+The layout builds trust and makes the next step clear.
 >

 ## Claim item process